Kodybrd01/practice-repo/flpoly_student.md

 - Python for Data Analytics

-- Analytic Geometry and Calcus 1
+- Analytic Geometry and Calculus 1

 **Hobbies:**